Btrabing/TrabingWx/_projects/HCCA.md

 </div>

-For more details about how HCCA works and its performance see the cited documents below.
+For more details about how HCCA works and its performance see the cited documents below or send me an email.

 ---
 Cangiolosi, J., 2023: National Hurricane Center Forecast Verification Report: 2022 Hurricane Season, https://www.nhc.noaa.gov/verification/pdfs/Verification_2022.pdf